Breast cancer treatment can affect the hair on your body in different ways. Your hair may change colors, become very thin, or fall out completely.

 Cold caps may help some women keep some of their hair

 Cold caps — tightly fitting, strap-on hats filled with gel that’s chilled to between -15 to -40 degrees Fahrenheit — may help some women keep some or quite a bit of their hair during chemotherapy.
 Because the caps are so cold, they narrow the blood vessels beneath the skin of the scalp, reducing the amount of chemotherapy medicine that reaches the hair follicles.
 With less chemotherapy medicine in the follicles, the hair may be less likely to fall out.

 You wear the caps before, during, and after each chemotherapy session.

 It’s important to know that some doctors are concerned that the caps may prevent the chemotherapy medicine from reaching cancer cells that may be in the scalp.
-Several U.S. studies are underway to look at the safety and effectiveness of the caps.
-At this time, none of the caps have been approved by the U.S. Food and Drug Administration.
+Many studies in Europe, where cold caps have been used since the 1970s, found that scalp cooling does not increase risk of scalp skin metastases, including a 2013 German study.
+Still, at this time, none of the caps have been approved by the U.S. Food and Drug Administration.

 For more information on cold caps, visit the Cold Caps page in the Hair, Skin, and Nails pages in the Day-to-Day Matter section.